brentschneider/futureada/README.md

 # Project Codename: Future Ada
-Future Ada is a non-profit startup, focusing on Securing space for women and non-binary individuals in the STEAM fields.
+Future Ada is a non-profit startup, focusing on securing space for women and non-binary individuals in the STEAM fields.

 ## 📝 Wireframes